hhtronik/qok-i-learn-soldering-smd-boost/README.md

 Besides soldering technique we'd say:

 - what a boost/step-up converter is and how it works
+- reverse polarity protection with a P-Channel MOSFET
 - why some of the components were chosen

 Watch others do